ossf/osv-schema/docs/schema.md

 library, and a Linux distribution package contains that library and therefore publishes an advisory, the distribution's OSV record must not list the CVE ID as an alias.
-Similarly, distributions often bundle multiple upstream vulnerabilities into a single record. `upstream` should be used in these cases.
+Similarly, distributions often bundle multiple upstream vulnerabilities into a single record.
+To refer to these upstream vulnerabilities, `upstream` should be used.

 ## upstream field